ammein/custom-code-editor/README.md

 ```

 ### Widget.html Get `custom-code-editor` Value
-This custom-code-editor schema returns an object.
+This custom-code-editor schema returns an object composed of a `code` string containing the formatted code along with a `type` string that is derived from the type of editor used to input the code.
 ```javascript
 {
     code : '<string code value>',